ArsenVasilyan/arsenvasilyan.github.io/_pages/about.md

 ---

+I'm currently a research fellow at The Simons Institute for the Theory of Computing.
+Starting in January 2025, I will be a postdoctoral fellow at the Institute for Foundations of Machine Learning (UT Austin).
-I'm currently a PhD student in the Department of Computer Science at Massachusetts Institute of Technology, advised by Jonathan Kelner and Ronitt Rubinfeld.
-I am graduating in Spring 2024, and currently applying for postdocs.
+I received my PhD from Massachusetts Institute of Technology, advised by Jonathan Kelner and Ronitt Rubinfeld.
 My scientific research interests include:
 * Computational learning theory
+* Computational statistics
 * Distribution learning and testing
-* Computational statistics
-* Sublinear algorithms

-Feel free to contact me via e-mail!
+Feel free to contact me via e-mail: MyFirstNameMyLastName at gmail.com

 ### Publications: